-The frame identifier can be used by the application to mark specific frames and then use the returned timestamp for those marked frames as needed (e.g., 1588 event frames).
-For example, the MAC could store timestamps and generate interrupts only for frames with a specific ID and ignore all timestamps for frames with other IDs.
+Within the one-step control vector (see page 73), the frame identifier can be used by the application to mark specific frames and then use the returned timestamp for those marked frames as required (e.g., 1588 event frames).
+For example, the MAC could store timestamps and generate interrupts only for frames with a specific identifier and ignore all timestamps for frames with other identifiers.
+The frame identifier is output to the programmable fabric by tx\ts\id and validated by the tx\ts\val signal.